Unbiased Binning for Fairness-aware Attribute Representation: -biased Binning

 \subsubsection{Step 2: Local Search}

 According to Theorem~\ref{th:dnc}, the $\DnC$ algorithm finds a valid solution for the $\eps$-biased $k$-binning problem if one exists.
-However, while its solution is near optimal in practice, it does not guarantee finding the optimal solution.
-Therefore, the second step of the algorithm verifies the optimality by applying a local search around the boundaries of equal-size binning, while using the objective value of the solution found by $\DnC$ to prune the search space.
+However, it does not guarantee finding the optimal solution.
+Therefore, the second step of the algorithm verifies the optimality by applying a local search around the boundaries of the initial binning, while using the objective value of the solution found by $\DnC$ to prune the search space.